lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6b_Use_Batch_API.md

 -----

-### Example Architecture
+### Example Architecture for End-to-End Analysis

-Shown below is an expandable compute cluster, driven by batch, which is designed to run multiple types of bioinformatics pipelines (primary or secondary.)
+Shown below is an expandable compute cluster, driven by **Google Batch**, which is designed to run *multiple types of bioinformatics pipelines* (primary or secondary.)
 Also shown is the use of Google DataPlex (as a DataMesh) set of services for reference and other data.

 <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/images/batch-pipelines.png" width=1000>